 9. Current Position for Visa Processing in Ireland of Those Wishing To Exercise Their EU Treaty Rights

 Visa required family members of EU citizens must apply for visas before they travel to enable them to enter the Country.
 According to EU law and the domestic law that implements it, these applications must be processed by way of accelerated process.

 However this is not happening in Ireland at present and the State have delayed thousands of those applications.
-That is the reason why clients of Sinnott Solicitors in the past fifteen months have taken a number of High Court Judicial Review Cases in order to compel the Irish Visa office to issue decisions in applications.
+That is the reason why clients of Sinnott Solicitors Dublin and Cork in the past fifteen months have taken a number of High Court Judicial Review Cases in order to compel the Irish Visa office to issue decisions in applications.

 The cases could have major implications for those who intend to come to Ireland to exercise their EU rights and for those who are in Ireland and intend to bring their family members to the EU to live with them.